signalogic/SigSRF_SDK/iaTest_readme.md

 The current vision + AI server demo uses TI C6678 CPUs, which meet these requirements.
 Over time, other suitable CPUs may become available.

+Combining x86 and c66x CPUs and running software components necessary for AI applications such as H.264 decode, OpenCV and TensorFlow, is another form of an ["AI Accelerator"](https://en.wikipedia.org/wiki/AI_accelerator).
+The architecture described here favors fast, reliable development: mature semiconductors and tools, open source software, standard server format, and a wide range of easy-to-use peripherals and storage.

 <sup>4 </sup>CGT = Code Generation Tools

 <a name="InstallNotes"></a>